-The oil collector is located on the bottom surface of the control head chassis at the back left.
-Replace the 2" \times 2" gauze pads with clean pads in the handpiece oil collector at least every 90 days, or more often if handpieces are oiled frequently.
-Remove the oil collector by pulling downward.
+Replace the 2" x 2" gauze pads with clean pads in the handpiece oil collector at least every 90 days, or more often if handpieces are oiled frequently.
+Remove the oil collector by squeezing the sides and pulling downward.

 SOLIDS COLLECTOR